harrycheon/harrycheon.github.io/_pages/about.md

 (TCK)](https://en.wikipedia.org/wiki/Third_culture_kid), born in South Korea, but raised in Hong Kong since I was 10!

-My current interests lie in *artificial intelligence saftey, alignment, robustness and interpretability in machine learning*.
+My current interests lie in **artificial intelligence saftey and alignment, robustness and interpretability in machine learning**.

 During my time as a student at UCSD, I have been fortunate enough to work with [Benjamin Smarr](https://sites.google.com/eng.ucsd.edu/smarrlab), [Zhiting